catmaid/CATMAID/sphinx-doc/source/installation.rst

 If you are comfortable with creating a new PostgreSQL database for CATMAID, then you should do that and continue to the next section.
+If you decide to do so, please make sure to also install the ``postgis`` extension for the new CATMAID database.
 The advice here is a suggested approach for people who are unsure what to do.

 If you are uncomfortable with using the PostgreSQL interactive terminal from the command line, you may wish to install an